 While not as critical as problem resolution, call centers that do well with these skills on top of success in the previous areas see much more success.
 This is the polish of your process, the icing on the cake…it is what can separate you from being just a good call center, and being a great one.

 Customer Relationships – Your customers want to feel like you care.
 They spend their hard-earned money with you, and in return, they want to feel important.

 Acknowledging the customer’s issue with empathy, using their name in the call, engaging in conversation during dead air…all these things go a long way in turning a clinical service call into a personal relationship between your company and the customer.

-Again, this area is more polish than substance, but these activities go a long way in producing higher Customer Satisfaction.
+Again, this area is more polished than substance, but these activities go a long way in producing higher Customer Satisfaction.

 Internal Policy and Procedure – This takes us back to the cook and the handwashing episode.
 Normally transparent to customers and their experience, failure to follow Internal Policy and Procedure can lead to a significant failure in the overall customer interaction and the ability of the company to adequately service the customer.

 By measuring these inputs to your system, you will have a greater effect on the outcome than merely measuring and feeding back the outcome itself.
 These are generalized areas and these would need to be customized to your specific service or product…but the devil is in the details.

 Once you have integrated these into your program, what it then comes down to is effective coaching of agent behavior to meet these requirements, which we address in another White Paper called, “Agent Coaching – Why and How to Make it Effective.”